-When Worlds Collide Resolving Conflicts Between Industry, Aboriginal Communities
+Resolving Conflicts Between Industry and Aboriginal Communities

 While Idle No More has brought national and international attention to Aboriginal issues, those within Canada’s resource sector have been keenly aware that the old ways of approaching engagement with Aboriginal communities are changing.
 Many resource companies are taking proactive approaches to engage early and engage often.
 However, there is still uncertainty about how to approach conflict when negotiating agreements, largely due to clashing worldviews.

 Historically, settlements and agreements have overwhelmingly favoured non-Aboriginal interests and worked against those of Aboriginal people.
-Broken promises and treaties, forced land claims, and policies of assimilation and annihilation have occurred using western methods of negotiation and settlement-based conflict resolution.
+Broken promises and treaties, forced land claims, and policies of assimilation and annihilation have occurred using Western methods of negotiation and settlement-based conflict resolution.
 Increasingly, what is required is an altogether different approach—one that recognizes Indigenous worldviews as well as the importance of building trust and consensus through interconnected relationships.

-Western negotiation strategies do not acknowledge nor accommodate differences in culture—particularly the underlying worldviews that shape culture—and so privilege western culture.
+Western negotiation strategies do not acknowledge nor accommodate differences in culture—particularly the underlying worldviews that shape culture—and so privilege Western culture.
 When Aboriginal worldviews are not accommodated, already marginalized and colonized peoples’ ability to meaningfully contribute to a consensus-based agreement is restricted, and the voices of Indigenous people are largely silenced.
 Exploration and adoption of Indigenous conflict transformation strategies are necessary for healing cultural rifts and repairing the damage of colonization.
 However, in order for this to occur, a greater understanding of Indigenous worldviews is necessary.

 Western worldviews include a linear, present-centred conception of time; individualistic versus communally based interests; a human-over-human conception of relationships, as evidenced by zero-sum negotiations and agreements; and human-over-nature conceptions.
 In many conflict resolution styles, intellect and technique are privileged over emotional experience; indeed, emotions are considered roadblocks to “work through” so that the real issues can be analyzed.